Digital Marketing Statistics: What Will Drive Small Businesses to Invest More in the Last Quarter of 2016?

 - Do not appreciate the potential of digital marketing in driving brand awareness and sales.

 - Are not sure of the best platforms to invest in digital marketing

-As the Founder & CEO at Digital Neighbor, a Tampa digital marketing agency, Eric Ritter believes that “As marketers we must focus on the client, as well as their beliefs to achieve their desired outcome.
+As the Founder & President at Digital Neighbor, a Tampa SEO agency, Eric Ritter believes that “As marketers we must focus on the client, as well as their beliefs to achieve their desired outcome.
 However, too many only focus on creativity and output instead.
 Without defining the desired outcome and measuring it in-depth your clients will not be able to see the big picture, which leaves much room for doubt.
 If they don’t trust you, they will not invest.
 Once you show them that your results meet the desired outcome, they will be eager to invest more into their marketing budget.
 This will creates synergy and a win-win between clients and digital marketing agencies.”